firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=s&rss=1).

-The last time downloaded was found to be dated: Sun Jun  7 22:54:23 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:00:32 UTC 2015.

 The ipset `php_spammers` has **580** entries, **580** unique IPs.